 circumstances.
 Specially if they loot their victims and immediately sell

 their gear to NPC merchants, making it impossible to recover.

-cases where that suspicion has been confirmed.
 Trust your DMs to be able

 to spot and remove the griefers as quickly as possible.
 Needless to say,

 griefers are not welcome to ToM and will be dealt with harshly.

 Is full PC looting allowed?

 Yes, although as we mentioned before, it should be a rare event.

 Normal thieves usually don't strip their victims of all their posessions,